derickkichize/c_from_strach/README.md

 ### Motivation:

 When i was learning assembly, i notice that i have to implement some methods by myself. <br>
-So i started to create thease libs as prof of concept. thease are some things that i have been learning in NASM assembly and C.<br>
-This are simple implementations  that i'm sharing with the community don't expect to see professional things.<br>
+So i started to create thease libs as prof of concept.<br> This are simple implementations that i'm sharing with you so don't expect to see professional things.<br>

 ## an experimental implementation of C standard libs.